openego/eTraGo/doc/theoretical_background.rst

 |

-*eTraGo* fetches the input data from the `Open Energy Platform <https://openenergy-platform.org/>`_  with `'oep'` in the `db <https://github.com/openego/eTraGo/blob/7e6719b8f71c78ea8f8312d74558e59c96c1b3a2/etrago/appl.py#L51>`_ argument of the `'args'` parameter of the :func:`etrago.appl.etrago` function.
+*eTraGo* fetches the input data from the `Open Energy Platform <https://openenergy-platform.org/>`_  when the the `db <https://github.com/openego/eTraGo/blob/7e6719b8f71c78ea8f8312d74558e59c96c1b3a2/etrago/appl.py#L51>`_ argument is set to `'oep'`.
 Alternatively, different scenarios of the data models are available through `zenodo <https://zenodo.org/>`_.
 The data needs to be downloaded and locally stored as a *PostgreSQL* database to be accessable for *eTraGo*.
 More explanations can be found in this `zenodo upload <https://zenodo.org/records/8376714>`_.
 The following scenarios are available:

 .. list-table::